JetBrains/kotlin-web-site/docs/topics/data-science-overview.md

 ### Kotlin libraries

+* [Kandy](https://kotlin.github.io/kandy/welcome.html) is an open-source plotting library for the JVM written in Kotlin.
+  It provides a powerful and flexible DSL for chart creation, along with seamless integration with Kotlin Notebook and Kotlin DataFrame.

 * [Multik](https://github.com/Kotlin/multik): multidimensional arrays in Kotlin.
 The library provides Kotlin-idiomatic, type- and dimension-safe API for mathematical operations over multidimensional arrays.
 Multik offers swappable JVM and native computational engines, and a combination of the two for optimal performance.